spyder-ide/spyder/CONTRIBUTING.md

   $ conda install --file requirements/test_requirements.txt -c spyder-ide
 ```

-or using pip
+or using `pip` (not recommended):
 ```bash
   $ pip install -r requirements/test_requirements.txt
 ```

-To run Spyder test suite, please use:
+To run the Spyder test suite, please use (from the root spyder directory):
 ```bash
   $ python runtests.py
 ```